-- One that worked on a traditional email-based ticketing tool that though efficient compromises on the quality of customer experience.
+- One that worked on a traditional email-based ticketing tool that compromises the quality of customer experience (even though efficient.)

 - Another is a fast and messenger-based support tool that offers a high-quality customer experience but lacks the flexibility of a ticketing system to accommodate the rising complexities of businesses.

 While using such a conventional customer service software, questions become tickets, and people become numbers.
-But these reference numbers don’t obviously provide solutions to problems, only people do.
+But these reference numbers don’t provide solutions to problems.
+Only people do.

 Once the questions pile up:

 - Questions stay in the queue until the final issue resolution.

 - Agents start to cherry-pick and leave tough questions to attend later.

 - No one owns the queue, so no one cares to answer.

 This traditional model usually focuses on just one operational metric, i.e., “time to close a ticket.”
 This approach usually falls flat in meeting customer expectations, often resulting in loss of customer lifetime value.

 Contrary to the conventional ticketing systems, at the heart of any good customer service is not the issuing of ticket numbers but the ability to segment, prioritize, and assign issues as they arise.
 That agility allows customer service teams to stay on top of requests and ensure customer resolution within the allotted time.